mxagar/spark_big_data_guide/02_Spark/README.md

 #### 3.1.4 Common Methods and Attributes of the SQL Dataframe

 You can use several attributes and methods of the `flights_df` DataFrame object to explore the data.
-Here are some of the most important ones (ficticious column values):
+Here are some of the most important ones (made up column values):

 - `printSchema()`: This method prints the schema of the DataFrame, which shows the column names and their data types.